 Come on now, does anything really say "North Shore" more than smelting?

-Thanks to Happy Hooker Charters for these great photos of smelters ceremoniously biting off the heads of their first smelt.
+Happy Hooker Charters for these great photos of smelters ceremoniously biting off the heads of their first smelt.

 Ecologically speaking, the smelt run is a fascinating story.
 Whoever dumped some smelt into the Great Lakes back in the 1910s didn't know they'd create a whole culture, or fill such a hole in the ecosystem.
 As the lamprey and commercial fishermen killed off the lake trout, smelt had few predators and their population soared.
 Lake Superior is a huge, cold, sterile place, and even at the peak of the smelt population, the little buggers spent most of their year scattered all across the lake straining the water for zooplankton like little humpback whales.